Camden Town with Primrose Hill (ward)

 Camden Town with Primrose Hill was a ward in the London Borough of Camden, in the United Kingdom.
 The ward was created for the May 2002 local elections.
 At the 2011 Census the population of the ward was 12,613.
 The ward was abolished at the 2022 election.
 Most of its area became part of the newly created Camden Town and Primrose Hill wards, with some areas becoming part of the St Pancras and Somers Town ward.

-Councillors

-Three councillors represented Camden Town with Primrose Hill ward between 2002 and 2022.